CodingYuanLiu/SE418-Homework/readme.md

 Using prometheus to watch the CPU and memory consumption of the wordladder service.
 ### task3
 Use docker to deploy the wordladder application.
+### task4
+Implement a container to store requests.